 There are a few different ways that this level of interest in shorting Republic Bancorp shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Republic Bancorp.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Republic Bancorp.

 Find out more about how you can short Republic Bancorp stock.